-Charleston is a decidedly white-collar city, with fully 89.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Charleston is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Charleston who work in office and administrative support (13.73%), sales jobs (9.99%), and management occupations (9.74%).
+Charleston is a decidedly white-collar city, with fully 89.27% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Charleston is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Charleston who work in office and administrative support (13.56%), sales jobs (11.31%), and healthcare (10.19%).

 Also of interest is that Charleston has more people living here who work in computers and math than 95% of the places in the US.

-The population of Charleston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.71% of adults in Charleston have a bachelor's degree or even advanced degree.
+The citizens of Charleston are very well educated compared to the average community in the nation: 39.27% of adults in Charleston have a bachelor's degree or even advanced degree.

-The per capita income in Charleston in 2010 was $34,651, which is wealthy relative to West Virginia and the nation.
-This equates to an annual income of $138,604 for a family of four.
+The per capita income in Charleston in 2018 was $35,412, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $141,648 for a family of four.
 However, Charleston contains both very wealthy and poor people as well.

 The most common language spoken in Charleston is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Arabic.